 Waldorf is not required to have a license to operate in the State of South Carolina, since the institution does not have “actual presence” within the state and is only offering online programs.

-The Secretary of State of the State of South Dakota has issued a certificate of authorization to Columbia Southern University to provide postsecondary education.
+The Secretary of State of the State of South Dakota has issued a certificate of authorization to Waldorf to provide postsecondary education.

 South Dakota Authorization